These Celebs Are De-Stigmatizing Mental Illness

 In British Vogue’s July 2018 issue, Ariana Grande opened up on her experience with PTSD after the 2017 Manchester Arena bombing.
 “It’s hard to talk about because so many people have suffered such severe tremendous loss.
 But, yeah, it’s a real thing,” she said.
 “I don’t think I’ll ever know how to talk about it and not cry.”

-Earlier this week, the singer/songwriter dropped a single titled “thank u, next,” dedicated to all of her exes, including the late-Mac Miller (who died this past September of a drug overdose) and ex-fiancé Pete Davidson, which resulted in fans wondering who her therapist is.
+In November 2018, the singer/songwriter dropped a single titled “thank u, next,” dedicated to all of her exes, including the late-Mac Miller (who died this past September of a drug overdose) and ex-fiancé Pete Davidson, which resulted in fans wondering who her therapist is.
 “Therapy has saved my life so many times,” Grande tweeted in response.
 “If you’re afraid to ask for help, don’t be.”